studioMFB/interviewCodeChallenges/README.md

 # interviewCodeChallenges
-A serie of solution to some code challenges given during job's interview
+A series of solution to some code challenges given during job's interview